subugoe/docker_fcrepo/README.md

 ## configuration

-Make a copy of the files ending with '_template' and set the properties in the new files ('.env' and '.env').
+Make a copy of the files ending with '.env_template' and set the properties in the new files ('.env').
 Then...

 	$> source .env
 	$> ./start.sh